-This brief explains why the public interest and equities strongly support denying that relief.
-As the amici States explain, the FDA's actions contravene federal law, defy the public-interest determinations that amici have properly made, and undermine amici's enforcement of their duly enacted laws.
+This brief explains why the public interest and equities strongly support that ruling.
+The FDA's actions contravene federal law, defy the public-interest determinations that the amici States have properly made, and undermine amici's enforcement of their duly enacted laws.